Affidavit of Heirship and Family Tree in New York City

-Under NYCRR 207.16, A heirship affidavit is required in New York petitions for probate when the decedent was survived by no distributee, one distributee or where the relationship of the distributees to the decedent is grandparents, aunts, uncles, or first cousins.
+Under NYCRR 207.16, an affidavit of heirship is required in New York petitions for probate or administration when the decedent was survived by no distributee, one distributee or where the relationship of the distributees to the decedent is grandparents, aunts, uncles, or first cousins.

-This heirship affidavit should not be confused with the small estate affidavit required under SCPA 1310.
+This affidavit of heirship should not be confused with the small estate affidavit required under SCPA 1310.

-The heirship affidavit is an affidavit executed by a disinterested person, which should include a family tree unless the distributee is the spouse or only child of the decedent.
-The heirship affidavit must include how and how long the disinterested person knows the decedent and is familiar with his family, the disinterested person’s relationship to the decedent, who the decedent’s distributees are, and a statement that there are no other persons of the same or nearer degree of relationship who survived decedent.
+As previously discussed, the affidavit of heirship is an affidavit executed by a disinterested person, which should include a family tree unless the distributee is the spouse or only child of the decedent.
+The affidavit of heirship must include how long the disinterested person knows the decedent and is familiar with his family, the disinterested person’s relationship to the decedent, who the decedent’s distributees are, and a statement that there are no other persons of the same or nearer degree of relationship who survived decedent.
 This affidavit is executed under penalty of perjury.

 The affidavit is not conclusive evidence of the identities of the heirs.
 It may be rebutted.
-An heir omitted in a heirship affidavit may contest or dispute the affidavit by filing a correction affidavit in the same probate proceeding together with evidence to establish his relationship with the decedent (such as a birth certificate).
+An heir omitted in an affidavit of heirship may contest or dispute the affidavit by filing a correction affidavit in the same probate proceeding together with evidence to establish his relationship with the decedent (such as a birth certificate).

 (1) show the relationship of the distributee to decedent and the name and relationship of each person through whom such distributee claims to be related to decedent; or